Giant Manta Ray Facts

 Giant Manta Ray Distribution, Habitat, and Ecology

-However, in all regions in which it appears, the fabulous animal apparently prefers to inhabit shallower waters.
+However, in all regions in which it appears, the fabulous animal apparently prefers to inhabit markedly shallower waters.
 In fact, it rarely appears at depths exceeding 394 ft ( 120 m).
 This fact also separates it from most related of its related species, which prefer greater depths.

-It also evolved as a filter feeder by nature.
+It also evolved as a variety of filter feeder by nature.
 In its case, the animal preys almost exclusively on zooplankton.
 These the animal strains through its rows of teeth.
 It also feeds by swimming in vertical loops.
 This pattern developed as a means of keeping its prey within easy reach.

 Species Sharing Its Range